 - Hierarchy of propositions and the principles of forensic interpretation

-- Analysing basic inference problems with Bayesian networks (BNs) and BNs software
+- Analysing basic inference problems with Bayesian Networks (BNs) and BNs softwares

 - Essential population genetics